emeyers/NeuroDecodeR/README.md

 ## Documentation

-The documetnation for this package is available at:
+The documentation for this package is available at:
 <https://emeyers.github.io/NDTr/>